jessmar94/sportsmatch_api/README.md

 - Pylint (to check code quality)
 - Pytest (unit testing)
 - BCrypt
-- CircleCI
+- TravisCI
 - SQLAlchemy
 - PostgreSQL

 The project has been deployed to [Heroku](https://sportsmatch-api.herokuapp.com/).

+The API has 27 passing tests with 82% test coverage.

 ## Trello
 https://trello.com/b/Twlp2CTz/sportsmatch